walkingonwires/static-boilerplate/README.md

-# Transmogrify Front-End Boilerplate - Gulp, Browserify, SCSS, Handlbars, PageJS
+# Front-End Boilerplate - Gulp, Browserify, SCSS, Handlbars, PageJS

 ## How it Works